Kirity/annuity-payment-calculator/README.md

     *   To see all the running containers : docker ps -a

     *   To build image : docker build -d --tag laon-app:latest --rm=true .
+    *   To remove image : docker container rm
-    *   To run the image : docker run -p 8080:8080 loan-app:lates
+    *   To run the image : docker run -p 8080:8080 loan-app:latest
     *   To stop the container : docker stop <container-name> or docker stop <container-id>
     *   To restart the container : docker restart <container-name> or docker restart <container-id>

     *   To login to docker : docker login
-    *   To tag the image with repo : docker tag laon-app:lates <docker-username>/<your-repo>[:tag]
+    *   To tag the image with repo : docker tag laon-app:latest <docker-username>/<your-repo>[:tag]
     *   To push the image to docker hub : docke push <docker-username>/<your-repo>[:tag]

 # How to test?